vectorgrp/XCPlite/examples/freertos_demo/README.md

 - `global_counter`: global fast task activity counter
 - `fastTaskOverruns`: high-priority task missed deadlines
 - `slowTaskOverruns`: lower-priority task missed deadlines
-- `counter` in `fastTask`: local stack measurement in scope the fast task DAQ trigger tracepoint
+- `counter` in `fastTask`: local stack measurement in scope when the fast-task DAQ event is triggered
 - `counter` and `channel` in `slowTask`: local stack measurements in scope of the slow task DAQ trigger tracepoint

 And calibration parameters to play with: